radiasoft/rsopt/docs/codes/user.rst

     in which case it is created dynamically at run time.
     (``input_file`` is also used by other code types, but is listed here for clarity)

-* ``run_command``: Command to be called when program is executed.
-For each simulation rsopt will execute a command.
+* ``run_command``: Executable to be called when program is run. rsopt will check for the executable in the run directory.
+If the executable is not found in the run directory the system PATH will be checked.
+The full path to the executable may also be provided.

 * ``file_definitions``: Python module that contains each file required by the user program to be generated at for each job.
 Each file should be entered as a string with entries that will be formatted by rsopt at run time.
 The variable